mfp20/grblHAL_core/README.md

 #### 4.3.1. st_prep_segment_buffer()

-The realtime execution system continously calls `st_prep_segment_buffer()` to be sure the segment buffer never goes empty until all the planned blocks (ie: gcode issued by the user) are checked-out.
+The realtime execution system continously calls `st_prep_segment_buffer(true, false)` to be sure the segment buffer never goes empty until all the planned blocks (ie: gcode issued by the user) are checked-out.

 In monolithic mode `st_prep_segment_buffer(true, false)` (re)fills segment buffer only (as it used to do in old code).

 When the offloading mode is selected, the motion core runs `st_prep_segment_buffer(false, true)` to (re)fill the steps buffer instead.

 [TODO]
-* in offloaded mode st_prep_segment_buffer() must not be called by grbl core because it continously runs in dedicated mcu core or external host

 #### 4.3.2.
 Changes to the stepper driver interrupt handler